ioos/glider-dac/_docs/user_guide/user_file_submission_checklist.md

+---
-# Glider DAC NetCDF File Submission Checklist
+title: User File Submission Checklist
+keywords:
+  - IOOS
+  - documentation
+toc: false
+summary: >-

-**Use this checklist to verify your file is ready for submission to the NGDAC.**
+  Use this checklist to verify your file is ready for submission to the NGDAC.
 ---

 ## Table of Contents